Classic-Fortress/server-qwprogs/README.md

 New features
 ------
+* Option for to fully restock player on cap. `localinfo stockoncap on`.
 * Option for packs to fully restock health and armour of player. `localinfo stockfull on`.
 * Automatic server-side mvd recording of clan matches.
 Requires `localinfo serverdemo on`.
 * Map vote (4 random maps + current map) during last few minutes of game (shown for newly spawned or toggled with /togglevote).